 Other payment options

 You can pay your dog registration in person or by mail.
 Please note, we will no longer accept cheques from 30 April 2021.
 We can only accept credit card payments over the counter at our Customer Service Centre or by phone.

 Penalties for unregistered dogs

 It’s an offence to have an unregistered dog and all dogs must wear a current registration tag so they can be identified.
 If your dog is found without the correct registration tag, it will be considered unregistered and could be impounded.
-The fine for unregistered dogs is $300.
+The infringement fee for unregistered dogs is $300.

 What dog registration pays for